Aphis lugentis: Natural global range

 Aphis lugentis naturally occurs throughout the United States, except for the American Northeast where it has been introduced.
 Within North America, A. lugentis distribution has a southern limit in northern Mexico and a northern limit in Canada.

 New Zealand range

-Aphis lugentis occurs predominantly around the port cities of Auckland and Christchurch, with a northern limit of distribution in Northland and a southern limit in Christchurch.
+Aphis lugentis occurs predominantly around the port cities of Auckland, Wellington, and Christchurch, with a northern limit of distribution in Northland and a southern limit in Christchurch.
 It is likely that A. lugentis has been introduced on ornamental Senecio species as well as agricultural produce.
 Additionally, alate forms of A. lugentis can potentially disperse by wind currents from Australiaor from further abroad.

 Habitat

 Because of its inability to survive away from its host plants, Aphis lugentis has a habitat preference for areas where Senecio, Erigeron, or Packera species grow prolifically.
 In the case of Northland sightings of A. lugentis on S. madagascariensis, this is often disturbed habitat such as roadsides and pasture.
 In Australia, observations of A. lugentis on Senecio odoratus were made in a frequently disturbed area on sandy soil.